Pakistan Womens Tour

 Is This Pakistan Tour For You?

-This isn’t a luxury tour – the ideal traveler will be excited about off the beaten track, authentic experiences in remote communities.
-But this means we may sometimes have to do with comforts like Western toilets and Wifi.
+This isn’t a luxury tour – the ideal traveler will be excited about off-the-beaten-track, authentic experiences in remote communities.
+But this means we may sometimes have to do with comforts like hot water, Western toilets, and Wifi.

 Driving days will be long (but stunning), and accommodation may be simple in more rural areas.
 But you can rest assured that for the most part, internet signal that can at least handle Whatsapp will be available daily.